luhodaan/portubot/README.md

 # Portuguese Learning Assistant 🇵🇹🤖

-A command-line chatbot designed to help users learn European Portuguese through interactive exercises and corrections.
+A dash web interfaced chatbot designed to help users learn Portuguese through interactive exercises and corrections.
 Built with LangChain and LangGraph.

 ## Features ✨